Phala-Network/phala-docs-old/docs/balances.md

 The frontend is deployed here: <https://webui.phala.network/>

-To play with Phala Netowrk, you also need to deploy the rest of the components.
+To play with Phala Network, you also need to deploy the rest of the components.
 We made a Docker image for easy deployment:

 1. Clone [plibra-grant-docker](https://github.com/Phala-Network/plibra-grant-docker)